bisonhubert/matchday/README.md

 ```

 ## Running the Tests <a name="running-the-tests"></a>
 Tests are written using `pytest`, which is included in the install script.
-If you see an error complaining that `pytest` is missing, be sure to rerun `./install.sh`.
+If you see an error complaining that `pytest` is missing, make sure you have installed the dependency using `./install.sh`.

 You can run the tests with a command script, using the `pytest` command, or selecting fiels and tests to run individually.